keycloak/keycloak-containers/server/README.md

 ## Running custom scripts on startup

+**Warning**: Custom scripts have no guarantees.
+The directory layout within the image may change at any time.

-To run custom scripts on container startup either extend the Keycloak image or use a volume, then add your script to the `/docker-entrypoint.d` directory.
+To run custom scripts on container startup place a file in the `/opt/jboss/startup-scripts` directory.

 Two types of scripts are supported: